 There’s nothing worse than doing a powdering project on something you’ve dehydrated, and having all that powder stick to your blender or your coffee grinder, and having no real way to get it out!
 Art paint brushes to the rescue!

 A good oven thermometer can help you determine the actual drying temperature of your dehydrator.

 You can’t dehydrate without the proper attire 🙂 And no, I don’t mean a frumpy apron.

 Here are some fashionable t-shirts available for everyone who dehydrates all the things!
-There is a Dehydrating Queen, Dehydrating King and even a Dehydrating Princess shirt that you can strut your stuff in!
+There are dehydrating shirts for Kings, Queens and even Introverts!!

 OXYGEN ABSORBERS, DESICCANT PACKS, AND STORAGE BAGS

 These are tools to use for long-term storage, not if you’re keeping things just for quick snacks.

 - O2 Absorbers help remove excess air from storage containers to maintain the life of food.
 You would toss these in if you are storing something for a few months.